Introduction:

 APPLICABLE RACES

-The Place pool is operated on all races of 4 or more runners unless otherwise stated.
+The Place pool is operated on all races of four or more runners unless otherwise stated.

 PLACING BETS